 HC3 piloted a new complexity aware evaluation method (outcome harvesting) to measure change in Ethiopia, Bangladesh and Liberia and is conducting a literature review for capacity strengthening measurement techniques.
 HC3 also conducted a University Initiative Needs Assessment of 12 countries as a first step to expand the role of universities and training institutes in local health communication practice and research.

 HC3 youth research aims to inform sexual and reproductive health (SRH) and voluntary medical male circumcision (VMMC) interventions.
 To explore behavioral drivers, barriers and contextual factors for SRH interventions, HC3 conducted a multi-country literature review and program scan and a secondary analysis of DHS data and used findings to inform the development of HC3’s Urban Adolescent SRH SBCC Implementation Kit (I-Kit).
-Partners in Benin and Madagascar have piloted the I-Kit and HC3 is documenting the experiences in a qualitative research report.
-Research on very young adolescents (aged 10-14) in Madagascar is also underway.
+Partners in Benin and Madagascar have piloted the I-Kit and HC3 documented the experiences in a qualitative research report.
+Research on very young adolescents (aged 10-14) in Madagascar was also conducted.

 To gain understanding around how VMMC programs are meeting the needs of adolescents, HC3 conducted a literature review identifying VMMC implications for male adolescents in Sub-Saharan Africa and assessed the quality of adolescent VMMC services in South Africa, Tanzania and Zimbabwe.